What kind of school do you want to teach in?

 Other types of state school

 - Academies are a type of school found in England only, and may have businesses, faith groups or voluntary groups as sponsors.
-They are publicly funded by central government and do not have to follow the national curriculum.
+They are publicly funded by central government and have some freedom from the national curriculum.
 The number of academies has increased dramatically in recent years, with many secondary schools in particular converting to academies.
-Some academies are managed in groups, referred to as academy chains.
+Many academies are managed in groups, referred to as academy chains.

 - Specialist schools teach the whole curriculum but focus on a particular subject area.
 Both maintained and non-maintained schools can apply for specialist status.